 Personalised experiences Staff, and only staff, can bring unique experiences to your customers.
 They can engage with customers in genuine ways to provide tailored selling and service experiences.

 Brand reputation Staff are brand ambassadors, the greatest asset that a company has.
-They are an investment, not an expense, so it’s imperative to consider staff in new store designs to get the best possible return on your investment.
+They are an investment, not an expense, so it’s imperative to consider staff in these new designs for your experiential retail stores to get the best possible return on your investment.

 Better staff journeys

-We developed these insights into guiding design principles, which influenced our new store design for EE.
+We developed these insights into guiding design principles, which influenced our new ‘Experiential Retail Stores’ store design for EE.

 The store as a beautiful workplace It’s always worth remembering that the store is a workplace for frontline staff.
 Looking at the store more as an office space can prompt a new and insightful direction.
-There’s evidence that well-designed stores can raise staff morale, increase productivity, loyalty … and ultimately, create better customer experiences.
+There’s evidence that well-designed experiential retail stores can raise staff morale, increase productivity, loyalty… and ultimately, create better customer experiences.

 Make sure the store works A store format is basically an operational system to help staff hit their business, marketing and sales targets.
 We think long and hard about how the physical design of a store can help staff do their jobs better.
 Functional, everyday details should never be neglected.
 This is simple stuff, but it all helps make life easier for your staff.

 Staff/customer interactions We make sure there are plenty of cues for staff and customers to engage.
 This deepens relationships and builds brand loyalty and trust.
 To do this, we consider how staff and customers flow through the store.
 We then craft a range of in-store settings where customers and staff can get together.

 Service without barriers Digital tablets mean that interactions and transactions between staff and customers can take place anywhere in store.
 Service is ubiquitous these days, so you don’t need a traditional service desk anymore.
 Which means that customers are building new habits and relationships during the sales and buying process.